 Anticipated Opening: April 2023.
 Photo © Boca de Agua

 St. Regis Chicago is a 191-key hotel with a sleek design and great views of Lake Michigan and the city from its location in a 101-story skyscraper, the third-tallest building in the city.
 The rooms include 33 suites and 393 branded residences; the guests benefit from several dining options, including a fine-dining restaurant and a Sky Bar with an outdoor terrace.
 The hotel also has an indoor pool and an excellent wellness center.
 Excellent service comes with the St Regis brand — so is the combination of classic sophistication and modern sensibility.
 Regis Chicago stands in the Lakeshore East community, a mix of residential and corporate properties with a public park.

-Website: St. Regis Chicago, Chicago, USA.
-Opening: March 2023.
+Website: The St. Regis Chicago, Chicago, USA.
+Now Open.
 Images © Marriott International

 71Habitas Santa Teresa, Costa Rica

 “Home to a confluence of cultures that have settled on its shores, this sleepy surfer’s paradise is unlike any other place in the world.” — OurHabitas.com